- Intimacy is displayed in a romantic relationship when two people know and care for each other; these individuals are open, familiar, and vulnerable.

 - Experiential intimacy: People engage in experiential intimacy when they bond during day to day activities or work together to accomplish a mission.
 For example, you help your spouse to fix the flat tire on your car, handing her the tools she needs.

-Again, intimacy is about forming a bond and developing an unequivocal closeness.
+Again, intimacy in marriage is about forming a bond and developing an unequivocal closeness.
 Naturally, as we get to know someone we’re romantically interested in, we both explore and fulfill emotional, intellectual, sexual, and experiential intimacy.
 But as we get closer and more comfortable with the other individual, that intimacy can die down.

 Keep the Flame Alive: 5 Tips

 Don’t worry.
 If you and your spouse are lacking that emotional, intellectual, sexual, or experiential intimacy, you can find that spark again.
-Here are 5 tips that will help you to improve every type of intimacy in your marriage:
+Here are 5 tips that will help you to improve every type of intimacy in marriage: